-As the Senior HT 90 and HT 100 are two day events, competitors will have to attend a veterinary inspection or trot up as they are more commonly known, prior to the start of the competition.
+The HT 90 and HT 100 competitors will have to attend a veterinary inspection or trot up as they are more commonly known.
+The Vet Inspection will be in the morning on the final day before SI.

 Officials: The trot ups are officiated by an appointed BRC Ground Jury of two assisted by a vet, with a second vet for referrals, and a steward.
 These inspections are held to ensure the welfare and future competitiveness of your horse is not jeopardised.